dikshantsk01/dikshantsk01/README.md

 ## 📊 Competitive Programming

-I am deeply invested in algorithmic problem-solving and participate in weekly contests to continually refine my logic and optimization skills.
+I am invested in algorithmic problem-solving and participate in weekly contests to continually refine my logic and optimization skills.

 - **Codeforces:** Pupil - Peak rating 1208
 - **LeetCode:** Active participant in daily challenges and weekly contests.